This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Trimming in Small Sections for Evenness

-- Start with your strongest side (usually right for right-handed folks)
+- Start with your dominant side for better control and symmetry checks.

 Checking Progress From Different Angles